-Before you install the FME Flow components for a 3-tier architecture, ensure the following non-FME Flow components are in place on your network:
+Before you install the FME Flow components for a 3-tier architecture, ensure that:

-- Database server on a separate machine. - Web application server on a separate machine; or, if using the Web Application Server provided with FME Flow, a machine on which to install it.
+- The following non-FME Flow components are in place on your network: - Database server on a separate machine. - Web application server on a separate machine; or, if using the Web Application Server provided with FME Flow, a machine on which to install it.

-- File system on a separate machine. - (Recommended) One or more Windows service accounts with read and write permissions on the network shares of the FME Flow Core/Engines and the Web Application Server.
+- File system on a separate machine. - The necessary ports are available on your network.
+Firewalls must permit certain ports to be opened between nodes.
+For more information, see FME Flow Ports. - (Recommended) One or more Windows service accounts have read and write permissions on the network shares of the FME Flow Core/Engines and the Web Application Server.
 In most distributed installations, this account is necessary for these components to communicate with each other across a network.
 For more information, see Running the FME Flow System Services Under Different Accounts (Windows).